-WLD 103 FLUX CORE ARC WELDING (20.00 Lecture/Lab Hrs./Cr.)
+FLUX CORE ARC WELDING (20.00 Lecture/Lab Hrs./Cr.)

 In a competency-based program, students gain knowledge of the principles, equipment and skills used in the flux core arc welding process, involving various base metals and joints common to industry.
-Course curriculum follows the AWS specifications for gualification and certification of QC10 Entry Level Welder.
+Course curriculum follows the AWS specifications for qualification and certification of QC10 Entry Level Welder.
 Prerequisite: Instructor approval.
 FALL, WINTER, SPRING

-WLD 104 GAS TUNGSTEN ARC WELDING (20.00 Lecture/Lab Hrs./Cr.)
+GAS TUNGSTEN ARC WELDING (20.00 Lecture/Lab Hrs./Cr.)

 In a competency-based program, students gain knowledge of the principles, equipment and skills used in the gas tungsten arc welding process, involving various base metals and joints common to industry.
-Course curriculum follows the AWS specifications for gualification and certification of QC10 Entry Level Welder.
+Course curriculum follows the AWS specifications for qualification and certification of QC10 Entry Level Welder.
 Prerequisite: Instructor approval.
 FALL, WINTER, SPRING

-WLD 150 BEGINNING WELDING (20.00 Lecture/Lab Hrs./Cr.)
+BEGINNING WELDING (20.00 Lecture/Lab Hrs./Cr.)

 A flexible, variable credit course designed to meet a wide variety of student goals.
 The point of entry into the curriculum depends on the student's previous experience with the discipline.
 The course is divided into small segments, called performance objectives, which allow the student to complete as many credits as they may have time to complete.
 Prerequisite: Instructor approval.
+SUMMER, FALL, WINTER, SPRING level dependent on completion of WLD 150 or previous experience and instructor approval.
 SUMMER, FALL, WINTER, SPRING

-WLD 160 INTERMEDIATE WELDING (20.00 Lecture/Lab Hrs./Cr.)
+WLD 160 INTERMEDIATE WELDING

-Students develop welding skills to industrial standards in any or all of the following processes: shielded metal arc welding, gas metal arc welding, and flux core arc welding in all positions; and tungsten inert gas welding on carbon steel, stainless steel and aluminum.
-Students learn basic welding metallury and weld testing methods.
-Prerequisite: Entry level dependent on completion of WLD 150 or previous experience and instructor approval.
-SUMMER, FALL, WINTER, SPRING
+(20.00 Lecture/Lab Hrs./Cr.)
+1-12 Credits Students develop welding skills to industrial standards in any or all of the following processes: shielded metal arc welding, gas metal arc welding, and flux core arc welding in all positions; and tungsten inert gas welding on carbon steel, stainless steel and aluminum.
+Students learn basic welding metallurgy and weld testing methods.
+Prerequisite: Entry

-WI D 170 ADVANCED WELDING (20.00 Lecture/Lab Hrs./Cr.)
+WLD 170 ADVANCED WELDING

+(20.00 Lecture/Lab Hrs./Cr.)